 The cavern kit definitely helped me and it worked fine!
-However you don´t have to buy it.
+However, you don´t have to buy it.

 A lot of customers on Amazon who bought this cavern kit posted some awesome pictures of the caves and hills they formed for their bearded dragons with this kit.
 Simply click here and scroll down to the customer images to see the pictures on Amazon!

 So I hope this article on bearded dragon substrate helped you.
-If you use paper towels or newspaper as substrate, please keep in mind, that bearded dragons are diggers.
+If you use paper towels or newspaper as bearded dragon bedding, please keep in mind, that bearded dragons are diggers.

 Would you suggest another substrate?
 If yes, why?
 Let´s discuss this in the comment section below, simply leave me your message and I will get back to you!

 If you have any questions, just leave a comment and I will be more than happy to help you out!

 I love your tips, I’m getting a baby beardie soon for our annivery and would like to know if the excavator clay is good for the babies too?
 Also you say it’s good to mix with sand, what kind of sand?

 I am happy to hear that, you must be very excited 🙂